nsg-ethz/mini_internet_api/platform/README.md

 (called "lab").
 Use e.g., `./startup.sh demo` (for an advanced network with many features) or `./startup.sh default` to start a simple, default one.

+TODO: figure out why NetFlow setup does no longer work

 Older documentation is available in the [**wiki**](https://github.com/nsg-ethz/mini_internet_project/wiki).